DeannaCarina/ELHTRadiology/README.md

 I have chosen to carry out a linear method of design for this website application as there should be a logical way for the user to view certain things.
 By having multiple pages we can separate information into logical sections to make it easier for the user to find what they are looking for particularly for the users that may find it more difficult to navigate websites.
 The navigation bar at the top of all of the pages allows the user to easily navigate to the page of the website they are most interested in.
 There are also certain pages (such as on the home page) that have their own internal navigation sections - for example on the home page there is a navigation section for the user to be able to navigate to particular booking forms.

-<strong>On ALL PAGES</strong>: There will be a nav bar stretching across the full width of the users device - this will be fully responsive and collapse down to a togggleable icon at smaller screen sizes.
+<strong>On ALL PAGES</strong>: There will be a nav bar stretching across the full width of the users device - this will be fully responsive and collapse down to a togggle-able icon at smaller screen sizes.
 There will also be a 2-part footer consisting of useful links for the site user such as a contact page, contact numbers, the ELHT Trust slogan (in logo form), a staff list, opening times, a complaints link, the privacy policy, admin login and links to social media.<br>

 <strong>On home.html</strong>: This will consist of a large full width hero-image with overlying text to give the user an instant idea as to the function of the website.
 Below the hero image will be the links to the booking pages, there will be separate links for each examination type as each examination needs different questions answered.
 Below this there will be another section with links to the other two main areas of the website - patient information and examination information.
 The last section on this page will consist of an invitation to external companies to partner with ELHT radiology, but will also include reassurance to patients that the department has high-end and reliable equipment.<br>